 Total tax equivalent interest income from investment securities increased \$1,565,000 in 2023 from 2022.
 The average balance of investment securities increased \$3.0 million, but the average balance of tax-exempt securities decreased \$7.8 million, which had an effect of decreasing interest income by \$12,000 due to volume.
 During 2023, the Bank had limited investment activity, excluding the sales of investments obtained as part of the HVBC acquisition.
 The average tax-effected yield on our investment portfolio increased from 1.90% in 2022 to 2.20% in 2023.
-The increase in the tax-effected yield is attributable to purchases made during 2022 and 2023, which were made in a higher rate environment.
-As a result of the yield on investment securities increasing 30 basis points (bps) to 2.20%, interest income on investment securities increased \$1,577,000, with the increase related to taxable securities.
+The increase in the tax-effected yield was attributable to purchases made during 2022 and 2023, which were made in a higher rate environment.
+As a result of the yield on investment securities increasing 30 bps to 2.20%, interest income on investment securities increased \$1,577,000, with the increase related to taxable securities.
 The investment strategy for 2023 was to utilize cashflows from the investment portfolio to repay overnight borrowings.
 The decrease in the investment portfolio was due to long-term interest rates increasing in the first nine months of 2023 compared to December 31, 2022 and investment repayments and maturities.
-We continually monitor interest rate trading ranges and seek to time investment security purchases when rates are in the top third of the trading range.
-The Company believes its investment strategy has appropriately mitigated its interest rate risk exposure for various rate environments, including a rising rate environment, while providing sufficient cashflows to meet liquidity needs.